-D. Effectiveness of the pruning rules
+7.4 Effectiveness of the pruning rules

-In Fig. 30, we show the effectiveness of the rectangle based pruning rules and the guard objects based pruning rules.
-As expected, although the rectangle based pruning rule is cheap, it is unable to prune many objects.
+In Fig. 32, we show the effectiveness of the rectangle based pruning rules and the guard objects based pruning rules.
+As expected, although the rectangle based pruning rule is computationally cheap, it is unable to prune many objects.
 On the other hand, the guard objects based pruning rules are more effective.

-E. Effectiveness of Smart-Update
+7.5 Effectiveness of Smart-Update

-Fig. 31 shows the effectiveness of our proposed smartupdate.
-In Fig. 31(a), we show the cost of our algorithm with and without using the smart-update.
+Fig. 33 shows the effectiveness of our proposed smart-update.
+In Fig. 33(a), we show the cost of our algorithm with and without using the smart-update.
 We also show the performance of the optimal algorithm if the smart-update is not applied, i.e., every time a query leaves the safe zone, the optimal approach without the smart-update accesses all the objects within the range and sends to the client.
-The effectiveness of our proposed smart-update is evident from Fig. 31(a).
-As the range increases, the performance gain by the smart-update increases because it avoids to visit a larger area
+The effectiveness of our proposed smart-update is evident from Fig. 33(a).
+As the range increases, the performance gain by the smart-update increases because it avoids to visit a larger area.

-Fig. 31(b) shows the average number of objects transmitted to the query whenever the server receives an update request.
+Fig. 33(b) shows the average number of objects transmitted to the query whenever the server receives an update request.
 It also shows the total number of objects that lie within the range (shown as answer size).
 Please note that a log scale is used to better illustrate the trend.
 If the results are updated without using the smart-update, all the objects that lie within the range are to be sent again.
 Using our proposed smartupdate approach, the number of objects that are sent to client are around 5.
 Note that this number includes the number of guard objects that are sent to the client.